 Note: AT&T Cybersecurity recommends that you keep the same IP address as the old sensor to minimize reconfiguration efforts.

-Connect the new sensor using the authentication code you have copied.
+Open a web browser, enter the IP address of the sensor, and connect the new sensor using the authentication code you have copied.

 This code instructs USM Anywhere to link the assets, AlienVault Agents, events, alarms, rules, and scheduler jobs on the old sensor to the new sensor.